-The SAME Academy of Fellows will honor Harold Rosen, F.SAME, with the Golden Eagle Award for Significant Contributions to the Engineering Profession, and Gen. J.H.
-Binford Peay III, USA (Ret.), with the Golden Eagle Award for Significant Contributions to National Security, during the 2017 Golden Eagle Awards Dinner, March 8, 2017 at the Bethesda North Marriott Hotel & Conference Center in North Bethesda, Md.
+The SAME Academy of Fellows will honor Col. Ed Gibson, F.SAME, USA (Ret.), with the Golden Eagle Award for Significant Contributions to the Engineering Profession, and Gen. Craig McKinley, USAF (Ret.), with the Golden Eagle Award for Significant Contributions to National Security, during the 2018 Golden Eagle Awards Dinner, March 7, 2018 at the Bethesda North Marriott Hotel & Conference Center in North Bethesda, Md.

 The Academy of Fellows Golden Eagle Awards were first presented in 1996.
 Over the last 20-plus years, many prominent Americans have been honored with the award.

 - 2016 Lt.
 Gen. Robert L. VanAntwerp, P.E., F.SAME, USA (Ret.)

 - 2014 Honorable James A. Rispoli, P.E., BCEE, F.SAME, USN (Ret.)

 - 2013 Col. James L. Lammie, F.SAME, USA (Ret.)

 - 2012 Brig.
 Gen. Ralph V. Locurcio, P.E., F. SAME, U.S. Army (Ret.)